NumPHP/NumPHP/README.md

 # NumPHP

-NumPHP is a PHP library for scientific computing.
+NumPHP is a mathematical PHP library for scientific computing.
 The main object is the `NumArray`, it can represent a scalar, a vector or a matrix.
 Advanced matrix arithmetic for PHP.
 This project is inspired by the simplicity of [NumPy](http://www.numpy.org/).